hannahmgordon/Final-Project-HPST/README.md

 ## Purpose

-Check out our [website](https://hannahmgordon-fronttoback-codewebsite-6jii0p.streamlit.app/) to explore our team's work!
+#### Check out our [website](https://hannahmgordon-fronttoback-codewebsite-6jii0p.streamlit.app/) to explore our team's work!

-The data cleaning and text analysis related tasks are performed in the TextualAnalysis.ipynb .
+#### The data cleaning and text analysis related tasks are performed in the TextualAnalysis.ipynb .

-The team has created some graphs and visuals in the Visualization.ipynb file to gather some interesting findings from the work.
+#### The team has created some graphs and visuals in the Visualization.ipynb file to gather some interesting findings from the work.

 10-K filings  are rich sources of data about a firm's financial health, strategy, and risk factors.
 However, due to their length and complexity, investors may not fully process all the nuanced information they contain.
 The "Lazy Prices" paper, which this code closely aligns with, posits that changes in the language used in these filings can signal important shifts in a company's prospects.

 "Changes to the language and construction of financial reports also have strong implications for firms’ future returns: a portfolio that shorts “changers” and buys “non-changers” earns up to 188 basis points in monthly alphas (over 22% per year) in the future."

 The authors demonstrate that these textual changes have predictive power for future stock returns, suggesting that the market underreacts to this information initially.
+Hence, the term "Lazy Prices".

 To empirically investigate this theory, this repo is designed to contain code that performs textual analysis tasks on the 10-K files from 1993 to 2024 for the S&P 500 firms.

-These tasks are performed within the file named TextualAnalysis.ipynb :
+#### These tasks are performed within the file named TextualAnalysis.ipynb :

 - Data Acquisition and Loading: The first step is to gather all the 10-K filings to analyse.
 There's three ways to go about this: